Strings

 Regular string literals use double quotes:

-var foo = "a string"; var bar = "a string with multiple lines";
+var foo = "a string"; var bar = "a string with multiple linebreaks";

 Regular string literals process the following backslashed escapes: